kermite-org/kermite_platformio_projects/README.md

 ![](https://i.gyazo.com/d7ed9504ba6f29a705406df6faa350d5.png)

 Upload task executed.
-Output terminal is open and progress logs are  emitted.
+Output terminal is opened and it shows the progress log.
 Now upload has completed.

 Once a firmware uploaded, next time the board is automatically reset, so you don't have to manually reset the board anymore.